libreddit/libreddit/README.md

 If you are looking to compare, the biggest differences I have noticed are:
 - Libreddit is themed around Reddit's redesign whereas Teddit appears to stick much closer to Reddit's old design.
 This may suit some users better as design is always subjective.
 - Libreddit is written in [Rust](https://www.rust-lang.org) for speed and memory safety.
-It uses [Actix Web](https://actix.rs), which was [benchmarked as the fastest web server for single queries](https://www.techempower.com/benchmarks/#hw=ph&test=db).
+It uses [Hyper](https://hyper.rs), a speedy and lightweight HTTP server/client implementation.

 ---